Teragaki Izō: Combat in the Battle

 Teragaki dumped the loaded coal, which hindered the bombardment, and cleaned the deck to prepare for battle.
 The Shikishima sorties as the second ship of the 1st Squadron and follows her flagship Mikasa to face the Second Pacific Squadron head-on.
 The Second Pacific Squadron flagship Knyaz Suvorov began firing at the end of the Shikishima.
 Shikishima began firing on the Oslyabya at a distance of 6800m at about the same time as Mikasa.
 The number of bullets fired at "Shikishima" after that was as follows.
 In addition, one torpedo was fired at 16:32 and 17:43, and Teragaki reported that both were hit.

 The list of crew of Shikishima killed in action by Captain Seita Hiroshi and 13 others with an additional 24 injured.
 [20] The 1st Squadron didn't participate in the night battle of the day and headed for Ulleungdo.

 The next day, he re-sorted and surrounded Russian troops led by Maj.
 Gen. Nikolai Nebogatov but Nebogatov surrendered and the Battle of Tsushima came to an end.
 Shikishima dispatched a captive under the command of Deputy Chief Yamada to the Imperator Nikolai I and Yamada et al. He made a round trip to Sasebo with the captive dispatched to Fuji.

-Later Service
+Later service

-He was promoted to major general in November 1908 while he was the chief of staff of the Yokosuka Naval District and served as commander of the fleet.
-He was engaged in security activities against the Chinese Nanyang Fleet and the Third Squardron was engaged in the protection of Japanese residents.
+He was promoted to Rear Admiral in November 1908 while he was the chief of staff of the Yokosuka Naval District and served as commander of the fleet.
+He was engaged in security activities against the Chinese Nanyang Fleet and the Third Squadron was engaged in the protection of Japanese residents.
 His last office was the Takeshiki Guard District Commander.
 After being placed on the reserves list, Teragaki was involved in the establishment of the Navy Association and served as its director.
 He was also given a supporting role on January 28, 1917.